builders-garden/ghost-app/README.md

 - **AAVE Vaults**: we developed an ERC-4626 GHO Vault that allows users to deposit GHO tokens and use them as liquidity provider into a GHO/USDC Uniswap pool.
 This vault is also auto-populated when users receive GHO tokens and all the GHOst users share the same vault contract.
 Also, any remainder of USDT or USDC tokens received by the user is automatically sent to AAVE Lending Contracts;
 - **AAVE Integration Prize**: for allowing users to manage GHO tokens seamlessly by using their email address or Google account.

+Although we are not applying for the **Chainlink** track (since we didn't find any suitable use case for it in this app context), we still leverage Chainlink's **AutomationCompatible** contract to perform the swap automations.

 ## ⚒️ GHOst Features

 GHOst is the first GHO native wallet; this means that everything is built around GHO tokens: transfers, deposits, withdrawals, borrows.
 It allows users to create a new Smart Wallet by using their email address or Google account.
 Once the account is created, a custom Smart Account contract is created in order to automatically swap between received USDT or USDC tokens into GHO.